Bin Laden film 'Zero Dark Thirty' leads box office

 The weekend marked a strong start for Hollywood in 2013 after 2012's record-setting box office numbers.

-Sony Corp's (6758.T) movie studio released "Zero Dark Thirty."
-"Gangster Squad" was distributed by Warner Bros., a unit of Time Warner Inc (TWX.N).
-"A Haunted House" was released by Open Road Films, a joint venture between theater owners Regal Entertainment Group (RGC.N) and AMC Entertainment Inc MHIAE.UL.
+Sony Corp's movie studio released "Zero Dark Thirty."
+"Gangster Squad" was distributed by Warner Bros., a unit of Time Warner Inc. "A Haunted House" was released by Open Road Films, a joint venture between theater owners Regal Entertainment Group and AMC Entertainment Inc .